Laterunner/Chess_Game_Tracker/README.md

 cptestx.py  is the main program fen-to-png and the program for corner detection are in subdirectories.

 The code is hacky, but working.
+Remember to set ".sh" files to executable.
 For demo watch the Youtube video.

 Abbreviations: